 You may not always have time to sit down with an owner to educate them about the topics above, but there are things you can do to encourage them to stay informed.

-Have someone from your company stop by with a resource packet that includes things like checklists, charts and infographics (Pestnet has some great ones here), signs to watch for, and a list of preventative measures to take (feel free to borrow from this article).
+Have someone from your company stop by with a resource packet that includes things like checklists, charts and infographics (Pestnet has some great pest control infographics), signs to watch for, and a list of preventative measures to take (feel free to borrow from this article).

 You can also put together mailable resources like brochures or flyers, but keep in mind that restaurants are typically busy and may ignore (or potentially be offended by) a pest control pamphlet that doesn’t come with context.